MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 >
 > By giving consent on behalf of organization, the administrator is entitling the registered Azure application called [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] to synchronize data using automatically created [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration application user's credentials.

-### To use the Set up Common Data Service connection assisted setup guide
+### To use the Set up Microsoft Dataverse connection assisted setup guide
 The [!INCLUDE[cds_long_md](includes/cds_long_md.md)] Connection Setup guide can make it easier to connect the applications, and can even help you run an initial synchronization.
 If you choose to run initial synchronization, [!INCLUDE[d365fin](includes/d365fin_md.md)] will review the data in both applications and provide recommendations for how to approach initial synchronization.
 The following table describes the recommendations.

 |Recommendation  |Description  |